Programming-The-Next-Step/EvoGame/README.md

 5. Superimposed on an updated food map (from local signalling of agents that caused changes of it), it gives us a prediction how the map looks like before the process reitterates from point 3.

-For more information about the internal structural idea, check out https://github.com/PhilNrbts/EvoGame/edit/master/local_indicator.md